 Voices in the Void.
 A brain that’s been running on narrative fumes will sometimes forget that their characters are conversing in a place.
 Stretches of dialog will go on for more than a page with no physical description of the characters or their surroundings.
 They could be faceless voices speaking in a void.
 They might have emotions, but they don’t have bodies or expressions or a chair to sit on.

 The Fix: We’re in the twenty-first century, not the nineteenth, so a detailed description of chintz-covered couches and knickknacks on end tables isn’t necessary.
 Nor is an endless stream of busywork for your characters, such as describing every sip of coffee they take.
 A few hand gestures that show if they’re calm or angry, a sketch of the room that tells the reader if it’s messy, clean, modern, or old-fashioned—these kinds of details are enough for the mind’s eye to latch onto and create an image.

 Writing is tiring business, and it can be challenging to maintain energy—on the page and off—in the chapters that come just before the end.
 But that part of the story is just as crucial as the beginning and the end, and it’s worth giving the manuscript another pass with these fixes in mind.
 Bring your best brain to the problems that can crop up in that section.
 I promise—you won’t be writing this book forever.

-Kristen Hall-Geisler lives in Oregon, and she is currently part of three (3!) writing groups.
+Kristen Hall-Geisler lives in Oregon.
 In 2012, she joined Indigo as a contract editor, and she has edited more than 125 projects under Indigo’s banner.
 She has edited a wide variety of books, but she specializes in creative nonfiction, historical fiction, and sci-fi/fantasy titles for adults.